-Often buying points strategically can be a good value, and Alaska Airlines Mileage Plan is one of my favorite programs to buy miles from, both thanks to the frequency with which the program sells miles, and what a good deal award redemptions can be.
-Alaska Mileage Plan has just rolled out its latest promotion on purchased miles, which is valid for the next several weeks.
+Often buying points strategically can be a good value, and Alaska Airlines Mileage Plan is one of my favorite programs to buy miles from, both thanks to the frequency with which the program sells miles, and what a good deal award redemptions can be (though many of Alaska’s new award partners offer terrible value, unfortunately).

 Promotion on purchased Alaska Mileage Plan miles

-Through Thursday, December 23, 2021, the Alaska Airlines Mileage Plan program is offering a bonus on purchased miles.
+Through Saturday, June 25, 2022, the Alaska Airlines Mileage Plan program is offering a bonus on purchased miles.
 Sometimes different Mileage Plan members are targeted for different bonuses, so you’ll have to log into your account to see what you’re eligible for.
-Based on the accounts I manage, it would appear that the best bonus is for up to 50%, as follows:
+Based on the accounts I manage, it would appear that the standard bonus is for up to 50%, as follows: